desec-io/desec-stack/docs/authentication.rst

-Your email address is required for account recovery, in case you forgot your password, for contacting support, etc. It is deSEC's policy to require users to provide their real email address so that support requests can be verified.
+Your email address is required for account recovery, in case you forgot your password, for contacting support, etc. It is deSEC's policy to require users to provide a valid email address so that support requests can be verified.
+**If you provide an invalid email address, we will not be able to help you if you need support.**

 Note that while we do not enforce restrictions on your password, please do not choose a weak one.